 as direction which the Christian will understand by spiritual intelligence, by the mighty grace of the Holy Spirit; light, life, direction, in which he will seize the thoughts and wisdom of God, in which he will seize what is the will of God (and that is what constitutes his joy); when, in fine, he will find all the thoughts and intents of his own heart judged by this word which penetrates to the joints and marrow, to the soul and spirit.

 Does the author think that the things relating to the Church, be they what they may, are not included among the relations between God and man?
 If they are included, if they have a place among them, the word will in them reveal God and judge man.
-It is in them that God and man are brought into the closest contact, that God will have nothing but what is of Himself, that He abhors the commandments and ordinances of man. *He Himself is there.* The Church is builded together to be the habitation of God by the Spirit.
+It is in them that God and man are brought into the closest contact, that God will have nothing but what is of Himself, that He abhors the commandments and ordinances of man. *He Himself is there*.
+The Church is builded together to be the habitation of God by the Spirit.
 And, as to particular assemblies, where two or three are gathered in the name of Jesus, He is in their midst.

 And the Bible gives us no direction as to these things!
 What then can the calculation and reflection of a journal be worth, with regard to those in whose midst the Lord is found?

 When the existence of a Church, the body of Christ on earth, is denied, when what that Church is, is ignored, and every divine idea discarded, the Spirit and the word may easily enough be set aside.
 Indeed, in a system founded on such principles, the word and the Spirit would have nothing to do, unless to judge everything.
-And, if a system is to be established according to the wisdom of man, I undertake to demonstrate that, whatever it may be, it *contradicts,* in every way, the word of God: so little is it true that the word of God is silent as to all these things.
+And, if a system is to be established according to the wisdom of man, I undertake to demonstrate that, whatever it may be, it *contradicts*, in every way, the word of God: so little is it true that the word of God is silent as to all these things.
 If persons presume to say, that when the word of God has said one thing, we may just as well do another thing, we shall at least know what is the question at issue.

 Let me quote the text which has given rise to all I have just been saying.